accordproject/ergo/CONTRIBUTING.md

 ## <a name="cla"></a> Signing the Contributor License Agreement \(CLA\)

-Upon submmitting a Pull Request, a friendly bot will ask you to sign our CLA if you haven't done so before.
+Upon submitting a Pull Request, a friendly bot will ask you to sign our CLA if you haven't done so before.
 Unfortunately, this is necessary for documentation changes, too.
 It's a quick process, we promise!

 * For individuals we have a [simple click-through form][claindiv].
 * For corporations we'll need you to